What INFP’s Need In A Shopping Experience: Somewhat Tongue In Cheek. Though Not Completely.

 Cross Cultural Observations on Sales Guys

-The Indians are horrible at this.
+The Indians are horrible sales guys.
 In the bazaar of Jaipur, they stick a little ceramic elephant about three inches from your nose and say “300 rupees only—best price.”
 When you say “No, thanks”, they follow you, taking “no” to mean “I guess we need to develop a longer term relationship over the next hour, and over the next seven city blocks in order to arrive at the deal we both know we want.”

 “OK, 200 rupees, best price.”